giuseppe-messi/giuseppe-messi/README.md

 I’m **Giuseppe**, a **Senior Front-End Engineer** with 8+ years of experience building performant, maintainable React applications.
 I care about clean architecture, thoughtful UI, and working closely with teams to ship great products.

-I focus on TypeScript, React, and responsive design.
+I focus on TypeScript, React, responsive design, and accessibility.
 I structure components and hooks with clear intent, using self-documenting names, well-scoped props, and precise TypeScript interfaces.
 I back them up with unit and integration tests using Jest and React Testing Library.
-I also automate linting, formatting, and type-checking in CI pipelines to ensure every merge is safe and predictable.
+I prioritize accessibility standards and optimize applications for performance, ensuring fast, inclusive, and reliable user experiences.
+To keep code quality consistent, I automate linting, formatting, and type-checking in CI pipelines so every merge is safe and predictable.

 I also hold an MSc in Computer Science with a focus on Software Engineering, which sharpened both my theoretical foundation and practical approach to problem-solving.
+While my professional expertise lies in front-end development, I also have a solid grounding in backend engineering.
+Through academic training and personal full-stack projects, I’ve gained hands-on experience with Node.js, Prisma, PostgreSQL, and more.

 ### 🚀 What you'll find here